Articles in the Spring 2002 Category

 Software Program Donated

-Posted in Society News Briefs, Spring 2002 on 10 Spring 2002
+Posted in Society News Briefs, Spring 2002 on May 2002

-Stats: 73 views and No Comments
+Stats: 2,268 views and Comments Off on Software Program Donated

-Bill Warr has developed a Software Backup Package that is an easy to follow “fill in the blanks” program.
-Included are cover sheets, summary sheets, A Pods, rent roll, expenses, loan and amortization tables etc., etc., etc. Also included is the [...]
+Here is an Opportunity to Simplify and Standardize Your Backup Packages for Future SEC Meetings Bill Warr has developed a Software Backup Package that is an easy to follow “fill in the blanks” program.
+Included are cover sheets, summary sheets, A Pods, rent roll, expenses, loan and amortization tables etc., etc., etc. Also included is […]

 SEC Tradition Reestablished

-Posted in Society News Briefs, Spring 2002 on 10 Spring 2002
+Posted in Society News Briefs, Spring 2002 on May 2002

-Stats: 56 views and No Comments
+Stats: 2,339 views and Comments Off on SEC Tradition Reestablished

 A long time tradition of the Society was re-introduced at the Dallas SEC meeting in March.
 Leo Goseland, our newest Full Counselor, was administered the SEC Counselors Oath by Mark Johnson, 1st Vice President of the Society during a reception for Members and Guests at the Dallas meeting.
 Joined by his wife, Deborah, Leo accepted [...]